Experienced Southern California Employment Law Attorneys

 Welcome to Ceartas Legal LLP.
-Our experienced San Diego employment attorneys are dedicated employee advocates who fight to preserve and protect the rights of clients in a broad range of employment law disputes, including those pertaining to Wage Law & Overtime Law violations.
+Our experienced San Diego employment attorneys are dedicated employee advocates who fight to preserve and protect the rights of clients in a broad range of employment law disputes, including those pertaining to wage law and overtime law violations.

 One of our skilled wage and hour attorneys will provide an honest legal analysis of your case.

-At Ceartas Legal LLP our attorneys understand that some companies are willing to go to extreme measures to avoid compensating their employers according to the law.
+At Ceartas Legal LLP our attorneys understand that some companies are willing to take extreme measures to avoid compensating their employers according to the law.
 We will work with you to craft a case that will ensure that you obtain all of the monies to which you are entitled.

 Failure to file an action against your employer in a timely manner will result in the permanent waiver of your right to sue for monetary damages.
 As a result, it is crucial that you call an expert employment attorney as soon as possible who will fight for you and help you obtain the compensation that you deserve.

-Wage & Overtime Violation Lawyers in San Diego
+Wage And Overtime Violation Lawyers In San Diego

-Under the law, all non-exempt employees must be paid according to minimum wage guidelines for every hour that is worked.
-In addition to regular hours, wage earners are also entitled to time and a half when they work more than eight (8) hours in a shift.
-Double time is due for each hour worked beyond twelve (12) hours during a single shift.
+Under the law, all nonexempt employees must be paid according to minimum wage guidelines for every hour that is worked.
+In addition to regular hours, wage earners are also entitled to time and a half when they work more than eight hours in a shift.
+Double time is due for each hour worked beyond 12 hours during a single shift.